Curlvation Product Documentation

 Product Overview

-RockTimer measures the time a curling stone takes to travel a defined distance down the sheet.
-This elapsed time — commonly called the "split time" — is a reliable indicator of stone velocity, which directly predicts where the stone will come to rest and whether sweeping can meaningfully alter its path.
+RockTimer measures the time a curling stone takes to travel a defined distance on the curling sheet.
+This elapsed time between pre-determined points can be a reliable indicator of stone velocity, which directly predicts where the stone will come to rest.
+When skips and sweepers have this information, they are able to make real-time adjustments that can impact where the stone will finally come to reset.

 How Timing Translates to Decisions

-The result is displayed immediately on the RockTimer unit (and optionally on a companion app), giving sweepers the window they need to act before it's too late.
+The result is displayed immediately on the RockTimer unit, giving team members the window they need to act before it's too late.

 Who Is RockTimer For?